Palau: Education

-Primary education is required until the age of 16.
-Schools include both public and private institutions as well as some fields of study available at Palau Community College.
-For further undergraduate, graduate, and professional programs, students travel abroad to attend tertiary institutions, primarily in the United States of America.
-Other popular choices among Palauan scholars include San Diego State University, the University of Guam, the University of Hawaiʻi at Hilo, the University of the Philippines, Mindanao State University, and the University of the South Pacific.
+Primary education is required until age 16.
+Schools include both public (including Palau High School) and private institutions as well as some fields of study available at Palau Community College.
+For further undergraduate, graduate, and professional programs, students travel abroad to attend tertiary institutions, primarily in the United States.
+Palau offers distance learning through San Diego State University and the University of the South Pacific.

-Cuisine

-Palau has its own cuisine, for instance, a dessert called tama.
-Palauan cuisine includes local foods such as cassava, taro, yam, potato, fish and pork.
-It is also heavily influenced by Japanese, American as well as the Philippines' cuisine, due to the significant presence of Filipino migrant workers.
-Fruit bat soup is a commonly referenced Palauan delicacy.